 The regulatory requirements and policies of gas suppliers relating to the security of gas supply are one of the main drivers for demand for gas storage capacities.
 For example, under the applicable Slovak legislation SPPD is required to take measures to ensure gas supply to protected customers.
 As a result, SPPD is one of the largest customers of the Gas Storage Business.
-Any change in the regulatory framework that would lower the requirements with respect to the security of gas supply or any change in political or economic conditions that might affect the gas suppliers' policies on the security of gas supply could have a negative impact on the business, financial condition, results of operations, cash flows and prospects of the Gas Storage Business and, accordingly, those of the Group.
+Any change in regulatory framework that would lower the requirements with respect to the security of gas supply or any change in political or economic conditions that might affect the security of gas supply policies of gas suppliers might have a negative impact on the business, financial condition, results of operations, cash flows and prospects of the Gas Storage Business and, accordingly, those of the Group.